 Deposits are no rarity in old pipelines.
 A clear picture of the condition in the rehabilitation section is immensely important for a successful installation of Primus Line®.

 Visual inspection systems with high-resolution cameras and a large movement range provide not only detailed recordings of the inside of the pipe, which are essential for a precise preparation of the pipe cleaning measure.
 They also pull through a pilot rope for the winches placed at start and end pit.

 Proven mechanical procedures with spring steel scrapers and rubber discs reliably clean the pipe from encrusted deposits and loose debris - checked by a second camera inspection.

-A free inner diameter is necessary for the installation of the liner.
+That way a free inner diameter is established for the installation of the liner.

 Installation of the liner

 Beore installation the liner is fitted with a pulling head that is designed for forces of up to 100 kN.
 A swivel in the pulling connection with the winches prevents the liner from twisting on its way from start to end pit.